-In order to test the effect of an eventual incompleteness on the mass function, we repeat the analysis considering only clusters with $M > 10^4 \text{ M}{\odot}$.
-The results are given in Tab.
-3. The slopes are all steeper than in the previous case, and in particular are all steeper than -2.
-The recovered truncation masses does not change significantly in most of the bins, although we notice that the statistical significance of the truncation is reduced because of the smaller number of clusters.
+In order to test the effect of an eventual incompleteness on the mass function, we repeat the analysis considering only clusters with $M > 10^4 \,\mathrm{M{\odot}}$ .
+The results are given in Table 3.
+The slopes are all steeper than in the previous case, and in particular are all steeper than -2.
+The recovered truncation masses do not change significantly in most of the bins, although we notice that the statistical significance of the truncation is reduced because of the smaller number of clusters.

-Moving to the analysis of the MR region, we have reported in Tab.
-3 the best fits of the mass function only considering clusters with ages ≤ 100 Myr, as incompleteness strongly affects older clusters in this region.
-The slope in the MR is the shallowest of all sub-regions.
-While, in the case of masses > 5000 M{\odot}, this result can be attributed to partial incompleteness of clusters with low masses, this is not applicable to clusters with masses $\geq 10^4$ M{\odot}, which we consider to surpass the 90% completeness limit.
-Focusing on these latter clusters, the fit suggests that the mass function is different in this region, with a shallow slope $\beta = -1.78 \pm 0.08$ (-2.00 ± 0.11 in case of a single power-law fit) and possibly no truncation (the statistical significance is low due to the reduced number of clusters in this region).
+Moving to the analysis of the MR region, we have reported in Table 3 the best fits of the mass function only considering clusters with ages $\leq 100$ Myr, as incompleteness strongly affects older clusters in this region.
+The slope in the MR is the shallowest of all subregions.
+While, in the case of masses $> 5000 \, \mathrm{M}{\odot}$ , this result can be attributed to partial incompleteness of clusters with low masses, this is not applicable to clusters with masses $\geq 10^4 \, \mathrm{M}{\odot}$ , which we consider to surpass the 90 per cent completeness limit.
+Focusing on the latter clusters, the fit suggests that the mass function is different in this region, with a shallow slope $\beta = -1.78 \pm 0.08 \, (-2.00 \pm 0.11)$ in the case of a single power-law fit) and possibly no truncation (the statistical significance is low due to the reduced number of clusters in this region).

-Following the same methodology as in Paper I, we compare the observed mass functions with the ones of simulated Monte Carlo populations drawn from 3 different models.
-The models considered are a pure power-law with -2 slope, a simple power-law with slope equal to the best fit value and a Schechter function with slopes and truncation masses given in Tab.
-3. For each model 1000 populations were simulated, with the same number of the observed clusters in each bin.
-The comparison is shown in Fig. 8 and Fig. 9.
-The median mass function of the 1000 simulation is plotted over the observed mass function,
+Following the same methodology as in Paper I, we compare the observed mass functions with the ones of simulated Monte Carlo populations drawn from three different models.
+The models considered are a pure power law with -2 slope, a simple power law with slope equal to the best-fitting value, and a Schechter function with slopes and truncation masses given in Table 3.
+For each model, 1000 populations were simulated, with the same number of the observed clusters in each bin.
+The comparison is shown in Figs 8 and 9.
+The median mass function of the 1000 simulation is plotted over the observed mass function, along with the lines enclosing 50 per cent and 90 per cent of the simulated cases.
+In order to test how the high-mass part of the observed mass function is in agreement with the models, we compare the distribution of observed and simulated clusters with $M \ge 10^4 \, \mathrm{M{\odot}}$ via the Anderson-Darling (AD) statistics.
+The AD test returns the probability that the null hypothesis of two samples having been drawn from the same distribution is true (Anderson & Darling 1952; Stephens 1974).
+Results are displayed in Table 4.